akarishiraj/InvisibleCloak/README.md

 # InvisibleCloak
-An invisible cloak which make you visible when you cover yourself with it just like in Harry Potter movie.
+An invisible cloak which make you invisible when you cover yourself with it just like in Harry Potter movie.
 This project uses Numpy as well as OpenCV for image processing.

 # Background Process: